-- Make the cart and checkout page accessible from anywhere on your shop
+- Make the cart and checkout page accessible from anywhere in your shop.

 - Never force me to sign in or sign up.
 Asking for my email only is good.

-- Don’t make me fill out a lot of fields.
+- Could you not make me fill out a lot of fields?
 It’s a checkout, not a survey.

-- Show me a progress indicator.
+- Could you show me a progress indicator?
 It helps to know that I’m just 2 – 3 steps from placing my order.